anza-xyz/agave/shred/README.md

 ### Why provenance is a type parameter

-Where a shred came from is not on the wire, it is what this node knows about how the bytes arrived: built here, read back from the blockstore, erasure-recovered, off the Turbine socket, or in a repair response.
+Where a shred came from is not on the wire, it is what this node knows about how the bytes arrived.
+There are four origins: received from a peer, rebuilt by erasure recovery, read back from the blockstore, or built here.
+A shred keeps the one it was born with for as long as it exists.
 It decides which door into a state is open, which is why it belongs in the type rather than in a field.

 Four things can put a shred in `Verified`, and they are not interchangeable.
 A received shred earns it by recomputing the Merkle root and checking the leader's signature.
+A recovered shred has it because recovery runs on a batch whose root was verified before anything was rebuilt from it.
+A shred out of the blockstore has it because nothing is stored there unverified.
 A shred this node built has it by construction.
-A shred out of the blockstore has it because nothing is stored there unverified.
-A recovered shred inherits it from the batch it was rebuilt from.
 Without provenance in the type, the three that skip the signature check are one function with a warning in its doc comment, and nothing stops it being called on a packet from a stranger.
 With it, each is a separate constructor that a shred of the wrong provenance cannot name.

-The same parameter carries the rule in the other direction: a retransmitter signature is only for shreds this node received and forwards, so `resign` is restricted to the received provenances.
-A shred this node produced goes out with the all-zero retransmitter signature it was built with, and that is now a compile error to change rather than a convention.
+The same parameter carries the rule in the other direction.
+A retransmitter signature is a claim about what a peer sent this node, so `resign` belongs to `Received` and nothing else: a shred this node produced goes out with the all-zero retransmitter signature it was built with, and one it rebuilt from an erasure batch has no upstream to attest to.
+That last case is worth stating because `Recovered` is otherwise the *more* trusted of the two, and the ordering invites the wrong generalization.
+Trusted enough to skip verification is not the same as having something to forward.

-Provenances are grouped by a marker trait rather than enumerated at each use, so a rule states the property it depends on ("came from an untrusted peer") instead of listing the provenances that happen to have it today.

-The cost of putting provenance in the type is that shreds which differ in it are different types and cannot share a collection, which is a problem for a batch assembled from both receive paths.
-The answer is not one erased provenance but two, because erasing has to stay inside the group that the rules are stated over. `forget_source` widens a received shred to `AnyReceived`, which is still `Received`, so a mixed Turbine and repair batch is one type and keeps the operations that being received is what justifies. `forget_provenance` widens anything to `Unspecified`, which is outside the group, for the paths that only read a shred's fields.
-Both are one-way retags of a phantom
-parameter: free at runtime, and with no narrowing counterpart, so widening cannot be used to walk a self-produced shred into the resign path.

-Widening would be lossy if the type were the only record, so it is not the only record.
-Origin is split in two by what the two halves are for.
-The type parameter carries the property the rules are stated over, and nothing else, because that is the part a compile error has to be able to state.
-The `ProvenanceSet` field carries the detail no rule depends on, as independent bits rather than one value, because the facts compose and the combinations are the interesting cases: a shred rebuilt by erasure recovery from a batch that was part Turbine and part repair is `TURBINE|REPAIR|RECOVERED`, and one built here and read back later is `SELF_MADE|STORED`.
-Neither is expressible as a single origin, and both are what a metrics counter wants.
-The bits survive widening, so a shred counted under the socket it arrived on can still be counted that way after its type stopped saying which socket that was.

-What stays out of the field is the gate itself.
-A `resign` that checked a bit would be a runtime error path in place of a compile error, and, worse, an `assume_verified(bytes, provenance)` taking the bits as an argument would be exactly the one skip-the-signature-check function whose safety depends on every caller passing the right value.
-Which door a shred may come through is decided by the type; what a metric may say about it is read from the field.

-Only the provenances that name a concrete origin can seed the field, which is what the `Origin` sub-trait is for. `AnyReceived` and `Unspecified` are `Provenance` but not `Origin`: a widened marker says what a shred is no longer distinguished by, which is not enough to say where it came from, so the constructors require `Origin` and the widenings require nothing.
-Construction and retagging are different operations and the bounds now say so.
+Which socket a received shred arrived on is deliberately not part of provenance.
+Repair and Turbine differ in how the packet was solicited, not in what this node may do with it, and the stage that cares about the difference is counting packets at the socket, where the socket is known without asking the shred.
+What a finer split would buy is a downstream metric, "of the shreds that completed this FEC set, how many were repaired", which nothing asks for today; what it costs is that a batch drawn from both sockets stops being a single type.
+Merging them is what keeps `Vec<Shred<K, S, Received>>` from needing an erasure step, and it removed a marker, a widening and a whole grouping trait from this crate.

-`Blockstore` is the one origin whose constructor is not pinned to a single state.
+`Stored` is the one origin whose constructor is not pinned to a single state.
 Everything the states stand for was established before the shred was stored and nothing there is ever unwound, so replaying the cascade on the way out would pay for a signature check to learn what is already known.
 `from_blockstore` is generic over the state and materializes whichever one the reading code asks for, with no intermediate transitions.

+The cost of putting provenance in the type is that shreds which differ in it cannot share a collection, and one real path needs them to: blockstore insertion takes received and recovered shreds together. `forget_provenance` widens any shred to `Unspecified` for exactly that, and it grants nothing, which suits a path that neither admits, verifies nor resigns.
+It is a one-way retag of a phantom parameter, free at runtime, and with no narrowing counterpart, so it cannot be used to walk a self-produced shred into the resign path.

+An earlier draft split the received provenances by socket and added a `ProvenanceSet` bitfield to keep the detail across widening.
+It is recorded here because the reasoning generalizes: the bits existed only to carry the distinctions that the type parameter had to drop in order to make mixed batches one type, so removing the distinctions removed the field's only job.
+What must not move into such a field is the gate itself.
+A `resign` that tested a bit would be a runtime error path in place of a compile error, and an `assume_verified(bytes, provenance)` taking the origin as an argument would be precisely the one skip-the-signature-check function whose safety depends on every caller passing the right value.

 ### Why an owned shred plus a borrowed view